Many-Body Spin Echo

 \keywords{spin echo, many body, semiclassics, fermions, interactions, interference, spin-orbit coupling}

-Echoes like the spin (or Hahn-) \cite{Hahn-echo} and Loschmidt echo \cite{loschmidt_echo_introduction} have become an important tool to characterize coherence in quantum systems \cite{KlauderAnderson,hahn-decay,decoherence_hahn2,loschmidt_rodolfo}.
-Since the aim of the investigation of echoes is often to gather knowledge about many-body systems, by now the Loschmidt echo has also been studied for a three-site Bose-Hubbard model \cite{fidelity_BHH_Hiller} as well as the spin echo for a single spin coupled to a many-body system described by spin chains \cite{coupled_hahn_echo,spin-decoherence,spins_diamond}.
-A combination of the Loschmidt and Hahn echo has been investigated numerically in \cite{hahn-loschmidt}.
+Echoes such as the spin (or Hahn-) \cite{Hahn-echo}, mesoscopic \cite{mes-echo}, Loschmidt echo \cite{loschmidt_echo_introduction} and plasma wave echo \cite{plasmaecho} as well as time reversal focusing \cite{Fink} are among the fascinating quantum interference effects that have quickly become an important tool to characterize quantum coherence, stability of quantum dynamics, Anderson localization and the transition to classical behavior in quantum systems \cite{KlauderAnderson,loschmidt_rodolfo,hahn-decay,decoherence_hahn2,Cord,Cord_exp}.
+Echo phenomena also provide a way to gather information about many-body systems.
+Variations of the basic setup, the echo signal of a single degree of freedom coupled to a many-body system like a spin chain \cite{coupled_hahn_echo,spin-decoherence,spins_diamond} or of many atoms in an optical dipole trap \cite{hahn-echo_trapped_atoms}, are subject of present studies and can be used for measuring correlation functions and localization in many-body systems \cite{Knap_selfadvertisement1, Knap_selfadvertisement2}.

-When focusing on a single-particle, however, interactions tend to suppress coherent effects, acting as a coupling of the particle with an effective external bath.
-Also, at the single-particle level, the presence of time-reversal breaking (a crucial point in the Hahn echo procedure is the applied magnetic field) leads to dephasing of coherent effects like backscattering.
-Spin presecion can be also induced by an effective magnetic field which, however, does {\it not} break time-reversal invariance in systems with Dresselhaus or Rashba spin-orbit coupling \cite{Dresselhaus,Rashba}.
-At the single-particle level, spin-orbit coupling produces characteristic dynamics and interference effects \cite{spin-transistor1,spin-transistor2,spin-hall,spin-hall2,qsh2,qsh_experiment} that led to the development of spintronics \cite{spintronics1,spintronics2}.

-Very recently, spin-orbit coupling has also been realized with ultracold atoms, for which the spins can be macroscopically aligned \cite{macroscopic_singlet} on the one hand and individually arranged on purpose \cite{soi_ultracold_atoms,soi_ultracold_atoms2,soi_ultracold_atoms3} on the other, thus allowing to model spintronic devices using optical lattices that have the advantage to be highly controllable \cite{Lewenstein:2012,*ultracold-atoms_mimicking_condensed_matter-review}.
-Moreover, these systems are typically interacting many-body systems, for which in addition to single-particle interference effects, many-body interference occurs, which can not be covered by mean field approaches \cite{cbs_fock,lena}.
+As most of the research on echo phenomena has focused on single-particle observables of many-body systems, interactions, acting as a coupling of a given particle with an external bath defined by the rest of the degrees of freedom, typically dephase the respective signals.
+Also, time-reversal symmetry breaking (crucial in the Hahn echo procedure) leads to dephasing of coherent effects like backscattering.
+It is therefore desirable to generate spin precession by an effective magnetic field which does {\it not} break time-reversal invariance as in systems with spin-orbit coupling (SOC) \cite{Rashba,Dresselhaus}.
+These ideas entered the cold-atoms community thanks to the realization of SOC in these systems, for which the spins can be macroscopically aligned \cite{macroscopic_singlet} and individually arranged on purpose \cite{soi_ultracold_atoms,soi_ultracold_atoms2,soi_ultracold_atoms3}.
+While these advances allow to model coherent effects in spintronic devices using optical lattices \cite{Lewenstein:2012,*ultracold-atoms_mimicking_condensed_matter-review}, one deals now with interacting systems where many-body effects beyond mean field approaches must be considered.